FOREX-Dollar strength ebbs, threats of ECB action keep euro subdued

 U.S. existing home sales slipped by 0.2 percent in March compared to February, but annual unit sales, while the lowest since July 2012, beat forecasts.

-But until the ECB takes action, possibly at its next meeting on May 8 in Brussels, traders said the euro would stay rangebound.
+But until the ECB takes action, traders said the euro was unlikely to weaken much, thus keeping it tied to a range.

-The euro slipped to a two-week low of $1.3783, a slight loss on the session before rebounding to trade slightly higher at $1.3804.
+The euro slipped to a two-week low of $1.3783, a slight loss on the session before rebounding to trade unchanged amid low volumes.

 "For all the talk of unorthodox measures, the euro has been rock solid.
 It may be constraining the upside, but it is not beating it down either.
-The euro bears are long exhausted here," said Alan Ruskin, global head of G10 FX strategy at Deutsche Bank.
+The euro bears are long exhausted here," said Alan Ruskin, global head of G10 FX strategy at Deutsche Bank in New York.

-Investors await Wednesday's euro zone 'flash' PMI surveys while the German IFO institute's monthly reading of business sentiment in Europe's largest economy is due Thursday.
+Investors are also awaiting euro zone 'flash' PMI surveys on Wednesday while the German IFO institute's monthly reading of business sentiment in Europe's largest economy is due a day later.

 "Euro/dollar is likely to trade with a weaker bias this week given the German IFO and Draghi's speech coming up," said Yujiro Goto, currency analyst at Nomura.
 "Any downside will be limited though, as investors will await the inflation data due next week."

-Very weak inflation in the euro zone, due partly to the strong exchange rate, raises pressure on the ECB to further loosen monetary policy to stimulate growth.
+Very weak inflation in the euro zone, due partly to the strong exchange rate, has raised pressure on the ECB to further loosen monetary policy to stimulate growth.

-In recent weeks Draghi has brought the currency into focus and warned any further strengthening could lead the euro zone's central bank to use unconventional tools such as asset purchases.
+In the past few weeks Draghi has brought the currency into focus and warned that any further strengthening could lead the euro zone's central bank to use unconventional tools such as asset purchases.

 On the other hand, analysts said the dollar was starting to look attractive on the back of improving U.S. data and earnings.